ubuntu-mate/ubuntu-mate.org/README.md

 ## Getting Started

+See [EDITING.md](EDITING.md) for notes on adding/editing pages on this website.

 ### Edit on GitHub

 The easiest way to edit ubuntu-mate.org is to use GitHub to edit the page.